3 Days Chasing Sunsets and Sunrises in Arches National Park and Moab, Utah.

 Jump ahead to other planning tips, click a topic below:

 Tips for Hiking in Southern Utah Parks:

 1. Hiking in desert landscapes is different from tree-lined, forested trails.
-Trails in forests cut through trees so they are easier to see clearly.
-In the desert there is often no vegetation for the trail to cut through so it’s much easier to get lost.
-Cairns, an intentional pile of stacked rocks, are one way trails are often marked in a desert setting.
+Trails in forests carve their way through trees so they are easier to see clearly.
+In the desert, there is often no vegetation for the trail to cut through so it’s much easier to get lost.
+Cairns, an intentional pile of stacked rocks, is a way in which trails are often marked in a desert setting.
 Be sure to watch for them along the hikes in this itinerary, especially the longer hikes with fewer crowds.